ansible/ansible/docs/docsite/rst/installation_guide/installation_distros.rst

 Installing Ansible on Debian
 ----------------------------

-Debian users may use the same source as the Ubuntu PPA (using the following table).
+Debian users can use the same source as the Ubuntu PPA (using the following table).

 .. list-table::
   :header-rows: 1